The Effect of Sugar on Sleep

-I recently had another client who was already limiting processed sugars, but hadn't thought about fruit as also having an affect.
-This child was previously having fruit with dinner most nights.
-Once they stopped giving him fruit with dinner, they noticed some changes in his bedtime behavior almost immediately.
+I recently had another client who was already limiting processed sugars, but hadn't thought about fruit as also having an effect.
+This child was previously having oatmeal with cut up fruit in it for or after dinner most nights.
+Once they stopped giving him this, they noticed some changes in his bedtime behavior almost immediately.

 Just as fruit has sugar, so do fruit juices- especially ones with added sugar in them.
-One Capri Sun juice pouch has about 10 grams of sugar in it, more than half the allotment of daily sugar for a 2-6-year old!
+One Capri Sun juice pouch has about 10 grams of sugar in it, which is more than half the allotment of daily sugar for a 2-6-year old!
 Even a juice that says it has no added sugar still has sugar in it.
-If your child is drinking juice all day, I would bet he's consuming more sugar than you think.
-Limit juice to once a day or, even better, special occasions.
+If your child is drinking juice often, I would bet he's consuming more sugar than you think.
+Limit juice to once a day or, even better, for special occasions.
 At the very least, water it down when you do give it to him.

 Holidays and Special Events

 It's currently the middle of October as I write this.
 Halloween is right around the corner.
 Then comes Thanksgiving and Christmas in the next two months.
 I think most people would agree in calling this season "the sugar season."